quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 calculation.
 Note that this optimization requires some care in implementation, since it can cause premature PTOs under packet loss when `ignore_order` is enabled.

-# Implementation Considerations {#implementation}
+# Determining Acknowledgement Frequency {#implementation}

-There are tradeoffs inherent in a sender sending an ACK_FREQUENCY frame to the receiver.
-As such it is recommended that implementers experiment with different strategies and find those which best suit their applications and congestion controllers.
-There are, however, noteworthy considerations when devising strategies for sending ACK_FREQUENCY frames.
+Implementers are expected to experiment with different strategies and find those that best suit their applications and congestion controllers.
+This section provides some bounds on a sender's choice of acknowledgment frequency and discusses some additional considerations.

-## Loss Detection {#loss}
-A sender relies on receipt of acknowledgements to determine the amount of data in flight and to detect losses, e.g. when packets experience reordering, see
-{{QUIC-RECOVERY}}.
-Consequently, how often a receiver sends acknowledgments determines how long it takes for losses to be detected at the sender.

-## New Connections {#new-connections}
-Many congestion control algorithms have a startup mechanism during the beginning phases of a connection.
-It is typical that in this period the congestion controller will quickly increase the amount of data in the network until it is signalled to stop.
-While the mechanism used to achieve this increase varies, acknowledgments by the peer are generally critical during this phase to drive the congestion controller's machinery.
-A sender can send ACK_FREQUENCY frames while its congestion controller is in this state, ensuring that the receiver will send acknowledgments at a rate which is optimal for the the sender's congestion controller.

-## Window-based Congestion Controllers {#window}
+## Congestion Control

-Congestion controllers that are purely window-based and strictly adherent to packet conservation, such as the one defined in {{QUIC-RECOVERY}}, rely on receipt of acknowledgments to move the congestion window forward and send additional data into the network.
-Such controllers will suffer degraded performance if acknowledgments are delayed excessively.
-Similarly, if these controllers rely on the timing of peer acknowledgments (an "ACK clock"), delaying acknowledgments will cause undesirable bursts of data into the network.
+A sender needs to be responsive to notifications of congestion, such as a packet loss or an ECN CE marking.
+Also, window-based congestion controllers that strictly adhere to packet conservation, such as the one defined in
+{{QUIC-RECOVERY}}, rely on receipt of acknowledgments send additional data into the network, and will suffer degraded performance if acknowledgments are delayed excessively.

+To enable a sender to respond to potential network congestion, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT.
+A sender could accomplish this by sending an IMMEDIATE_ACK frame once per round-trip time (RTT), or it could set the Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.

+Many congestion controllers have a startup phase at the beginning of a connection, during which a sender seeks to quickly find an approximate but sustainable congestion window or bandwidth.
+Acknowledgments from the peer serve as critical feedback during this phase, and a sender can use ACK_FREQUENCY frames to increase the rate of feedback during this phase.

+## Burst Mitigation

+Receiving an acknowledgement usually allows a sender to release new packets into the network.
+If a sender is designed to rely on the timing of peer acknowledgments ("ACK clock"), delaying acknowledgments can cause undesirable bursts of data into the network.
+A sender MUST limit such bursts.
+In keeping with Section 7.7 of {{QUIC-RECOVERY}}, a sender can either employ pacing or cause a receiver to send an acknowledgement for at least each initial congestion window of received data.

+## Loss Detection and Timers {#loss}

+Acknowledgements are fundamental to data reliability in QUIC.
+Consequently, delaying or reducing the frequency of acknowledgments can cause loss detection at the sender to be delayed.

+A QUIC sender detects loss using packet thresholds on receiving an acknowledgement (Section 6.1.1 of {{QUIC-RECOVERY}}); delaying the acknowledgement therefore delays this method of detecting losses.

+Reducing acknowledgement frequency reduces the number of RTT samples that a sender receives (Section 5 of {{QUIC-RECOVERY}}), making a sender's RTT estimate less responsive to changes in the path's RTT.
+As a result, any mechanisms that rely on an accurate RTT estimate, such as the time-based loss threshold or the Probe Timeout, will be less responsive to changes in the path's RTT.

+To limit delays to loss detection, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT.

+A sender might use timers to detect loss of PMTUD probe packets.
+A sender SHOULD bundle an IMMEDIATE_ACK frame with any PTMUD probes to avoid triggering such timers.

 ## Connection Migration {#migration}

 To avoid additional delays to connection migration confirmation when using this extension, a client can bundle an IMMEDIATE_ACK frame with the first non-probing frame ({{Section 9.2 of QUIC-TRANSPORT}}) it sends or it can simply send an IMMEDIATE_ACK frame, which is a non-probing frame.

 An endpoint's congestion controller and RTT estimator are reset upon confirmation of migration ({{Section 9.4 of QUIC-TRANSPORT}}), which can impact the number of acknowledgements received after migration.
 An endpoint that has sent an ACK_FREQUENCY frame earlier in the connection SHOULD update and send a new ACK_FREQUENCY frame immediately upon confirmation of connection migration.

 ## Path MTU Discovery {#path-mtu-discovery}

 A sender might use timers to detect loss of PMTUD probe packets.
 A sender SHOULD bundle an IMMEDIATE_ACK frame with any PTMUD probes to avoid triggering such timers.

 # Security Considerations